-There is a special deviation from the mapping presented so far for mapping an extended model to XML Schema.
-The only difference in the mapping is for specializations that cross the extension border, i.e. specializations where the superclass is in the core model and the subclass is in the extension.
-The Extension Rules require that this situation is determined by a superclass / subclass pair where the subclass has an "extension" tagged value and the superclass has not.
+There is a special deviation from the mapping presented so far for mapping a level B extended model to XML Schema.
+The only difference in the mapping is for specialisations that cross the extension border, i.e. specialisations where the superclass is in the core model and the subclass is in the extension.
+The Extension Rules require that this situation is determined by a superclass / subclass pair where the subclass has an "extension" tagged value being set to "levelb" and the superclass has not.

 In these cases, the specialisation is not mapped to an extension, but the extension element of the superclass is replaced by an XML element of the same name that is of an anonymous complex type which consists of a sequence of XML elements that represent the - potentially - multiple classes that extend this superclass in the extensions.

-This means that is replaced by
+This means that